This Black Woman Made A Video Game After People Kept Touching Her Hair

 Have any people who've invaded your space in the past reached out with a response to the game?

-"People have apologised, which is great.
-I kind of feel bad that I had to make a whole game for them to realise how bad it is to do that, though."
+"People have apologized, which is great.
+I kind of feel bad that I had to make a whole game for them to realize how bad it is to do that, though."

 How do you stop people from touching your hair when they try in real life?